selfage/cli/README.md

   --dry-run                     Print the generated content instead of writing it to the destination file.
   -h, --help                    display help for command
 ```

+## API access

+This package is not designed to expose APIs but you are welcome to refer to the .d.ts files to see what you want to use.
+E.g., you could `import { compile } from '@selfage/cli/build/compiler';` and call `compile('some_source', 'tsconfig.json')` to compile a single file.
+The entry file for this package is main.js/main.d.ts.